 - If you are going to be late collecting your child, please call the school office on 01932 563 271.
 They can then be collected from the front reception area.

-We thank you for taking the time to read and digest this information.
-At Littleton, we work hard to develop strong relationships with our parent community and we know that you will support us by working together to ensure all our children are given the opportunity to flourish both socially and academically through high attendance.
+At Littleton, we work hard to develop strong relationships with our parent community and we ask that you support us by working together to ensure all our children are given the opportunity to flourish both socially and academically through high attendance.